oswaldochan/5_MassiveData/cap1&2/resumen.md

 ### What are the properties of facts?
 - **Atomic**: because they can't be divided in smaller pieces
-- **Timestamped**: because every piece of data has a *birth date*, which makes apparently duplicated data, unique
+- **Timestamped**: because every piece of data has a *birth date*, which makes apparently duplicated data, unique one from another.

 ### What are the advantages of the fact based model?
+> - Is queryable at any time in its history.
+> - Tolerated human errors.
+> - Handles partial information.
+> - Has the advantages of both normalized and denormalized forms.

 ### What is a graph schema?